Alex-C-EE/PowerServo-AE/readme.md

 **Project Overview**

 The platform aims to support several variations, including options for high-power, low-power, high-voltage, and low-voltage setups.
 Each variation is designed to accommodate different performance requirements while maintaining the core features of precise motion control and absolute position feedback.
+All variations will be based around the **STM32G0B1** series of microcontrollers due to their **low cost** and **powerful timers and peripherals**.
+Additionally, all versions will likely use **DRV-series drivers** to ensure robust motor control.

 **Core Features**
-- Plug and Play: With minimal considerations for design, it is ready to be strapped on the back of any **extended axis/shaft, with magnet** BRUSHED Dc Motor and turn it into a Smart Servo Motor
+- Plug and Play: With minimal considerations for design, it is ready to be strapped on the back of any **extended axis/shaft, with magnet** BRUSHED DC Motor and turn it into a Smart Servo Motor.
 - Absolute Encoder: PowerServo AE uses magnetic absolute encoders for precise positioning and reliable feedback, eliminating the need for homing or recalibration after power loss.
 - Modular Design: Multiple configurations allow for flexibility across a wide range of applications, from lightweight robotics to heavy-duty industrial tasks.
 - Open-Source: Both hardware and software are fully open-source, allowing anyone to contribute, modify, and improve the platform.